meddlingidiot/Automation.Nuke.Components/Automation.Nuke.Builder/Project Prompts.md

 Plus I have some simple things like asking what the "goal" of this build is which should install one of the DefaultBuilds (CompileBuild, TestBuild, PackageBuild, etc).
-I think the goal is to make a global tool like nuke is to build automate the installation so you could do "aftrnuke : setup" and it would prompt for which Default build would you like to use, It would dynamically load the builds based on which ones exist (code generation).
+I think the goal is to make a global tool like nuke is to build automate the installation so you could do "autonuke : setup" and it would prompt for which Default build would you like to use, It would dynamically load the builds based on which ones exist (code generation).
 Then it would generate the build script based on the selected Default build.